 Authentication

-Create a Sevice Account and assign a role(s) to it
+Create a Service Account and assign role(s)

 Select Accounts in the side menu and create a new Service Account.